AndreasPaphitis/Forest-Fire-Simulation/CALIBRATION_PARAMETER_IMPLEMENTATION_ANALYSIS.md

 - ❌ `barranco_amplification` - **NOT IMPLEMENTED** - Should amplify fire spread in barrancos
 - ❌ `barranco_direction_weight` - **NOT IMPLEMENTED** - Should weight barranco direction effects

-### Other Missing Parameters
-- ❌ `wind_speed` - Only used in ember calculations, not main fire spread
-- ❌ `wind_direction` - Only used in ember calculations, not main fire spread

 ## 🔍 DETAILED ANALYSIS

 ### 1. Terrain Effect Strength